zmap/zgrab2/.github/PULL_REQUEST_TEMPLATE.md

 ## Issue Tracking

-_Add a Trello link here if a card represents this work._
+_Add a link to the relevant GitHub issue(s) if the pull request resolves it._